 Duration: 2012 - ongoing

-In 2017 the project eSafety Label+ was developed under the umbrella of eSafety Label.
-The main objective of the ‘eSafety Label+: become the next eSafety Champion' project is to mobilise and foster the exchange of knowledge and best practices among a wide community of European teachers, heads of schools, IT advisors, IT counsellors, and other school actors to better equip schools for a safe and responsible digital future.
-The eSL+ project will help to grow the current eSafety Label ecosystem into a vibrant online community of practice, supporting the continuous professional development of school staff.
+From 2017 to 2019, the project eSafety Label+, funded by Erasmus+, the European Union programme for education, training, youth and sport, was developed under the umbrella of eSafety Label.
+The main objective of the ‘eSafety Label+: become the next eSafety Champion' project was to mobilise and foster the exchange of knowledge and best practices among a wide community of European teachers, heads of schools, IT advisors, IT counsellors, and other school actors to better equip schools for a safe and responsible digital future.
+The eSL+ project helped to grow the eSafety Label ecosystem into a vibrant online community of practice, supporting the continuous professional development of school staff.

 - Status: Current